ecluse:ecluse-core

 unscopedName :: PackageName -> Text Source #

-The unscoped (base) name: the display name with any @scope/ prefix dropped (@babel/code-framecode-frame).
-The single home for the bare-name derivation the npm tarball/path layer and the mirror queue all need -- they previously each reconstructed it by rendering then string-stripping the scope.
+The unscoped (base) name as Text (@babel/code-framecode-frame): the ShortText pkgBaseName field read back.
+The single home for the bare-name the npm tarball/path layer and the mirror queue all need; it is stored structurally at mkPackageName rather than reconstructed by rendering then string-stripping the scope.

 Normalised signals